code-builders/curriculum/warm-ups/building-hashes.md

 "person[first_name]=Ada&person[last_name]=Lovelace&century=19th&topic=analytical*engine"
 ```

-1. Rules from Bronze and Silver
+1. Rules from Breakfast and Lunch
 2. `[*]` indicates a hash as a value, the word preceding the `[*]` is the key to the value and the word in the `[*]` is a key within the nested hash.

 Partial Example: `{person: {first_name: "Ada", last_name: "Lovelace"}}`